Tutorial 4 - Using Properties and RPCs to Communicate Between Client and Server

 {

-// Returning a non-zero value means authentication failed.
+// Returning a non-zero authentication result means authentication failed.

 }